-ACCOUNTING FOR THE ASSETS OF THE ESTATE
+ACCOUNTING FOR THE ASSETS OF AN ESTATE

 assets of the estate received,